NathanHarding/Covid.jl/README.md

 ## States

-- Susceptible: Not infected (next state is E)
+- S:   Susceptible.
+Not infected (next state is E).
-- Exposed: Infected but asymptomatic and not infectious (next state is I1)
+- E:   Exposed.
+Infected but asymptomatic and not infectious (next state is I1).
-- I1: Infectious and asymptomatic (next state is I2 or R)
+- IA:  Infectious and asymptomatic (next state is IS or R).
-- I2: Infectious and symptomatic (next state is H or R).
+- IS:  Infectious and symptomatic (next state is H or R).
-  Assume a proportion __alpha__ of I2 cases get tested.
-- Hospitalised: Admitted to a ward bed (next state is ICU or R)
+- W:   Admitted to a ward bed (next state is ICU or R).
-- ICU: Admitted to ICU but not on a ventilator (next state is V or H)
+- ICU: Admitted to an unventilated ICU bed (next state is V or W).
-- Ventilated: On a ventilator in ICU (next state is D or ICU)
+- V:   On a ventilator in ICU (next state is D or ICU).
-- Recovered (final state)
+- R:   Recovered (final state).
-- Deceased (final state)
+- D:   Deceased (final state).

 The _actual_ number of new cases is E.
 The _actual_ number of active cases is N - S - R - D.